How Does A Solenoid Pump Work?

 Solenoid metering pump products

 HAOSH solenoid dosing pumps are designed to solve problems such as scaling, corrosion and microbial accumulation.
 These problems can reduce the quality and efficiency of water system processes.
 Water entering the plant needs to be treated before and after use in order to be reused or discharged to the environment.
+Feel free to contact us for customized solutions.